Oxford email addresses - technical

 If a user's mail needs to be on Nexus even though they are in a unit which does its own mail, ask the Service Desk to remove the automatic forward from the Nexus account.
 A forward will need to be set up from the own-mail server back to Nexus.

 Mail routing at Oxford is handled by a number of dedicated SMTP servers usually known as the Oxmails.
-These systems download routing data from the Registration database at the following times each day (from snapshots taken 10 minutes earlier):
+These systems update each hour on the hour, downloading the routing data from a snapshot of the Registration database taken 10 minutes earlier.